RobertLeMonds/frogger-game/README.md

-# How to Play Crossroads Mini-Game
+# How to Play Crossroads Mini-Game & Running the game
 ===============================

+## Running the Game
+1. The easiest method to run the game is by going to https://robertlemonds.github.io/frogger-game/gamepage.html
+2. If you want you can also git clone and download the zip.
+Unzip the files and double click index.html in the frogger-game file to run the website locally.

 ## Rules